Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

         }
   ```
    In order to run this pipeline, the Shared Library Repository needs to be avaiable in Jenkins.
 It was configured in Manage Jenkins > System >
-   Global Pipelne Libraries, adding the repository url, versioning with the main branch, and the credentials fot authentication.
+   Global Pipeline Libraries, adding the repository url, versioning with the main branch, and the credentials fot authentication.

    ![Diagram](./images/global-pipeline-library.png)

    This configuration allows Jenkins to use the Shared Libraries in all pipelines, but in further steps, another configuration will be done.
-Now     this library needs to be declared in Jenkinsfile.
+Now     this library needs to be declared in
+  Jenkinsfile.

    ```
     @Library('jenkins-shared-library')